pcpl2/EasyImageCdn/Readme.md

 #### Public

-`http://localhost:9555/{Your image id}/source` -> Has return source image (if you have `image/webp` in accept header server will return the image in webp format).
+`http://localhost:9555/{Your image id}` -> Has return source image (if you have `image/webp` in accept header server will return the image in webp format).

-For get image in coverted resolution you must replace `source` to resolution value.
+For get image in coverted resolution you add resolution value after image id.
 Example:
 `http://localhost:9555/{Your image id}/1024x720`

 ## Configuration